nairraghav/Introduction-To-Python/lessons/lesson02-python-basics/data-structures.md

 ```

 ## Tuple
 A `tuple` is very similar to a list except that it is immutable.
 Immutable means that it cannot be change.
-Once a tuple
+Once a `tuple`
 has it's items set, we are not able to modify them by index.
 Tuples are also very similar to lists when it comes to
 creating them.
-Let's take a look at how we can create a tuple!
+Let's take a look at how we can create a `tuple`!

 ```python
 x = (1, "tuple item", True)